canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Simulate correlated variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Another use case that is covered by `experiment-design` is simulating a correlation between the variables.
-There is no possibility to simulate correlated random variables using `pyDOE` but it is as easy as setting a keyword argument in :class:`.ParameterSpace`
+Another use case that is covered by :code:`experiment-design` is simulating a correlation between the variables.
+There is no possibility to simulate correlated random variables using :code:`pyDOE3` but it is as easy as setting a keyword argument in :class:`.ParameterSpace`

 .. code:: python